datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 **merging** is how you bring them back together.
 When you merge one branch (call it the source) into another (call it the destination), Git incorporates the changes made to the source branch into the destination branch.
-If those changes don't conflict, the result is a new commit in the destination branch that includes everything from the source branch.
+If those changes don't overlap, the result is a new commit in the destination branch that includes everything from the source branch.
-If there *are* conflicts---for example, if someone has deleted a file in one branch but edited it in another---Git warns you that there is a problem.
-The next exercise will show you how to handle this situation.
+(The next exercises describes what happens if there *are* conflicts.)

 To merge two branches,
 you run `git merge source destination`